hpfast/webmapping_for_beginners_wiki/D3-step-2.md

 > * Click with your right mouse button, choose : `Inspect Element`
 > * Or Press F12

-:arrow_forward: Click the object and go through the nice drop down view of your datset to explore what there all is!
+:arrow_forward: Click the object and go through the nice drop down view of your dataset to explore what it contains!

-The GeoJSON FeatureCollection containts Features which each exist out of properties and a geometry.
+The GeoJSON FeatureCollection contains Features which each exist out of properties and a geometry.
 In our case the properties contain:

 	- name